 There are a variety of family friendly Denver experiences for visitors to explore, including a bustling downtown, world class museums, and the amazing Rocky Mountain National Park a few hours away.
 The book, Walking Denver, is a good place to get ideas for where to explore on foot.

 Family friendly Denver experiences you won’t want to miss

-We spent almost a week in Denver, visiting with friends and family, and taking in the sights.
+We spent almost a week in Denver.
+We visited with friends and family, and took in the sights.
 If you’re planning a visit to the “Mile High City,” here are our favorite family friendly Denver experiences that you won’t want to miss.

 Wings Over the Rockies

 Budding pilots in your family will love visiting Wings Over the Rockies.
 In terms of family friendly Denver experiences, this museum has several things that will entice little ones.
 There are space exhibits and a simulator of Wilbur and Orville Wright’s plane.

 The museum has planes dating back to before World War I. You can even go into the cockpits of a few old commercial planes too.
 The museum is open Mondays through Saturdays from 10am to 5pm, and Sundays from 12pm to 5pm.
 Tickets are $15 for adults (aged 17-64) and $8.50 for kids (aged 4-16).

 Denver Museum of Nature and Science

 One of our favorite family friend Denver experiences was visiting the Denver Museum of Nature and Science.
 You could easily spend a whole day at the museum and not see every exhibit.
 There was just so much to see!